1.Your comfort zone is set to Chaos and disaster

 2. You do control like a champion

 Because you know you lack the autonomy and emotional guidance and positive experience to access your own wisdom, you do control instead.

 Any time something happens to remove your sensation of control, or events go ‘wrong’, you may do some of the following: You may sulk, argue, pout, or withdraw.
 You may even defend, freak out, or go into victim mode and blame other people or circumstances.

 When this happens, you lapse harder into control, to try to prevent another melt down and people seeing behind your efficient façade.

-The result of this is that you are wired, nervous, jittery and permanently exhausted.
-You give your power away or snap inappropriately at the drop of a hat and if you don’t isolate yourself to recover, you tend to lose it altogether.
+As a result, you are wired, nervous, jittery and permanently exhausted.
+You give your power away or snap at others and if you don’t isolate yourself to recharge, you tend to lose it altogether.

-You know you want off this treadmill, but you don’t know why you are on it in the first place.
-You don’t understand why other people have ease and your life feels crappy.
-You are powerless to take charge and you know it.
-You may have extreme reactions to things and need a lot of time on your own to recover from life.
+You want off this treadmill, but don’t know why you are on it in the first place.
+It doesn’t make sense other people have ease and your life feels crappy and it seems as though you are powerless.
+You may over react to things and need a lot of alone time.
 You probably hide this by saying you are tired, sick or an introvert.

 You just want to cry, but you don’t have time for that, because you are stuck in a desperate cycle, striving to create success.
 It just never comes and you remain in the dark as to why.

 TIP: You my beautiful friend are powerful beyond your knowing…Pause for a moment and re-read that!
-It’s just that no one has ever shown you how to connect with this.
+It’s just that no one has ever shown you how to access your potency.

-Not only are all these difficulties and beliefs not real or true, (they are assumed and put into play as if they are real, making them indeed seem so).
-They are also masking the beauty and magnificence of you, which you can’t yet feel.
+These difficulties and the accompanying beliefs you have about them are not real or true.
+They seem it though and they are masking the beauty and magnificence of you, which you can’t yet feel.

 Find someone who is extra-ordinary at seeing people’s potential and nurturing that and work with that person until things start to shift and change.